SanCarlos25/UnityGame/README.md

 *Sumar House* is a 2D puzzle adventure game built on Unity.
 Users are able to register and login to our application to get access the game.
 The information is saved on a Firebase Database.

+### App Evaluation
+The app *Sumar House* is evaluated across the following attributes.

+- **Category:** Game
+- **Mobile:** This app would be primarily developed for mobile.
+- **Market:** Any individual who needs to distract themselves and enjoy a simple puzzle game.
+- **Habit:** This app can be used often because any individual can start playing at any given time.
+- **Scope:** There is a large potential for the app if we create more complex levels and add more attributes like the score board which can create some competition between users.

 ## Product Specs

 ### 1. User Stories (Required and Optional)